From the author:

 What do successful people do differently?

-Social media has die Welt Although networked, more people than ever are still lonely, or even more so because they can no longer withstand the pressure of having to be something special and are withdrawing.
+Social media has networked the world, but more people than ever are still lonely, or even more so, because they can no longer withstand the pressure of having to be something special and are withdrawing.
 It struck me that no matter how many offers we create to solve a problem, the problems keep increasing.
 I had experienced this myself, with my diets.
 Whatever I tried, the success was never long-term.
 If you are desperate enough, it sounds seductive to read: "Lose 15 kilos in 30 days".

 One thinks to oneself: "What's the point?
 30 days, 69 euros, I can try that. «We all know the results of such diets.
 After carefully analyzing many diet methods, I have finally come to the conclusion that all diets have three basic problems, namely the beginning, the middle, and the end.
 In other words, the whole diet is the problem.
 They only consist of renunciation and are therefore in conflict with ourselves.
 Nevertheless, there are always people who have successfully lost weight.
 How did they do it?
 Why are certain people successful at this and others not?
 I quickly recognized the 95/5 formula here too.